• Home

 What to Know Before You Start

 Use a 9×13 pan.
-This cake is baked in a 9×13, not layer cake style.
+This cake is baked in a 9×13, no layer cake style.
+The flat surface makes the poke-and-pour method so much easier, and you get nice, clean slices.

 Ingredients